-READING PLUS EXEMPLARS STANDARD EXPECTATION ALIGNMENT READING STEM WRITING PROMPT Literature RL.1.1 Key Ideas and Details Ask and answer questions about key details in a text.
+CT.1115.155 READING PLUS EXEMPLARS STANDARD IDENTIFIER EXPECTATION ALIGNMENT READING STEM WRITING PROMPT Literature RL.1 Key Ideas and Details Ask and answer questions about key details in a text.
 Standard met Where does this selection take place?
 Explain when and where a selection takes place.
 What clues help you determine that information?
-RL.1.2 Key Ideas and Details Retell stories, including key details, and demonstrate understanding of their central message or lesson.
-Standard met This selection is mainly about a Use a story map to show the main idea and its supporting details in a selection.
-RL.1.3 Key Ideas and Details Describe characters, settings, and major events in a story, using key details.
+RL.2 Key Ideas and Details Retell stories, including stories by and about American Indians, that include key details and demonstrate understanding of their central message or lesson.
+Standard met What is the main lesson of this selection?
+Using no more than 20 words, write a summary of a narrative selection you read.
+For example, if you read The Three Bears, you would write: bears come home, find broken chairs, see missing porridge, discover sleeping girl.
+RL.3 Key Ideas and Details Describe characters, settings, and major events in a story, using key details.
 Standard met Where does this selection take place?
 Explain when and where a selection takes place.
 What clues help you determine that information?
-RL.1.5 Craft and Structure Explain major differences between books that tell stories and books that give information, drawing on a wide reading of a range of text types.
-Standard met This selection is mainly How do you know if a text is fiction or non-fiction?
+RL.5 Craft and Structure Explain major differences between books that tell stories and books that give information, including those of American Indians, drawing on a wide reading of a range of text types.
+Standard met This selection is best described as How do you know if a text is fiction or non-fiction?
 Provide examples from texts you have read to support your ideas.
-RL.1.7 Integration of Knowledge and Ideas Use illustrations and details in a story to describe its characters, setting, or events.
+RL.7 Integration of Knowledge and Ideas Use illustrations and details in a story to describe its characters, setting, or events.
 Standard met Where does this selection take place?
 Explain when and where a selection takes place.
 What clues help you determine that information?
-RL.1.9 Integration of Knowledge and Ideas Compare and contrast the adventures and experiences of characters in stories.
-Standard met Read these two parts from the selection.
-Based on these parts, which statement is correct?
-How is the life of a character in a selection similar to (or different from) your own life?
+RL.9 Integration of Knowledge and Ideas Compare and contrast the adventures and experiences of characters in stories, including American Indian stories.
+Standard met When the selection begins, Bafou and Tiyoro are alike because both How is the life of a character in a selection similar to (or different from) your own life?